-If you're working on a recipe that calls for bread flour and you don't have any on hand, save yourself a trip to the store, and a few bucks, by using this common pantry ingredient as a substitute.
-Understandably, people are often hesitant to make substitutions, fearful that the end result won't be the same, but this is one time when you can be confident that things will come out exactly as they should.
+If you're working on a recipe that calls for bread flour and you don't have any on hand, save yourself a trip to the store and a few bucks by using an equal amount of all-purpose flour as a substitute.
+Understandably, people are often hesitant to make baking substitutions, fearful that the end result won't be the same.
+But the differences are usually not earth shattering.
+You can be pretty confident that things will come out as they should.
 So, why spend money on a "special" ingredient if you don't have to?

 For a fair side-by-side comparison of bread flour and all-purpose flour, be sure to measure your flour properly.
-If you measure your flour the wrong way (as many people do), you could end up adding significantly more flour to the recipe that the author intended, and that'll give you dense, dry baked goods, no matter what type of flour you use.
+If you measure your flour the wrong way (as many people do), you could end up adding significantly more flour to the recipe than the author intended, and that'll give you dense, dry baked goods, no matter what type of flour you use.

 Substitutes for Other Specialty Flours

 Here are some substitutes for specialty flours that you might not have in your pantry (or that you may not be able to buy in your country):

 - Pastry Flour Substitute

 Don’t feel that you have to go to the trouble, and expense, of stocking 10 different types of flour just because you like to bake.
 If a recipe calls for a type of flour that you don’t have in your pantry, there’s probably a substitute for it.
 Die-hard bakers and professionals will probably tell you there’s absolutely no substitute for the particular type of flour called for in a recipe, but in reality, the difference between one type of flour and another is so subtle, most people can't even tell the difference.
 So, just use what you have, and enjoy the tasty results.
 You'll save yourself some pantry space, and the hassle of trying to use up all of those extra bags of flour before they go rancid or attract insects.